edgarzhavoronkov/au-formal-langs-spring-2016/README.md

 There are three targets.
 1.  main.
 To run it type `./dist/build/main/main`.
 Main program takes string - your program and shows AST, if it was successfully built.
 2.  testLexer.
-There are two hardcoded tests for lexer in `tests` folder and `./dist/build/testLexer/testLexer` simply runs them.
+There are two hardcoded tests for lexer in `test` folder and `./dist/build/testLexer/testLexer` simply runs them.
 3.  testParser.
-There are also two hardcoded tests for parser in `tests` folder and `./dist/build/testParser/testParser` simply runs them.
+There are also two hardcoded tests for parser in `test` folder and `./dist/build/testParser/testParser` simply runs them.